 December 31,

-(In thousands) 2022 2021
+(In thousands) 2023 2022

 Deferred tax assets:

-Inventory reserve \$ 29,649 \$ 29,417
+Inventory reserve \$ 27,228 \$ 29,649

-Accruals, reserves, and other currently not deductible 27,608 23,102
+Accruals, reserves, and other currently not deductible 37,798 27,608

-Stock-based compensation 20,554 16,167
+Stock-based compensation 39,715 20,554

-Capitalized R&E 14,279
+Capitalized R&E 68,832 14,279

-Net operating loss carryforwards 4,182 3,812
+Net operating loss carryforwards 128,810 4,182

+General business and other credit carryforwards 42,569

+Lease Liability 22,887

+Other 30,948

-Total deferred tax assets 96,272 72,498
+Total deferred tax assets 398,787 96,272

-Valuation allowance (5,488) (6,594)
+Valuation allowance (190,762) (5,488)

-Total deferred tax assets, net of valuation allowance 90,784 65,904
+Total deferred tax assets, net of valuation allowance 208,025 90,784

 Deferred tax liabilities:

-Depreciation and amortization (43,718) (45,724)
+Depreciation and amortization (244,348) (43,718)

+Right of Use Asset (12,370)

-Total deferred tax liabilities (43,718) (45,724)
+Total deferred tax liabilities (256,718) (43,718)

-Net deferred tax assets/(liabilities) \$ 47,066 \$ 20,180
+Net deferred tax assets/(liabilities) \$ (48,693) \$ 47,066

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that we will realize a portion of the benefits of these deductible differences at December 31, 2022 and 2021.
-The Company has established valuation allowances of \$5.5 million and \$6.6 million at December 31, 2022 and 2021, respectively, primarily related to the uncertainty of the utilization of certain deferred tax assets comprised of tax loss carryforwards in various jurisdictions.
-The decrease in the valuation allowance during fiscal year 2022 is primarily driven by foreign deferred tax assets that are expected to be realized.
+Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that we will realize a portion of the benefits of these deductible differences at December 31, 2023 and 2022.
+The Company has established valuation allowances of \$190.8 million and \$5.5 million at December 31, 2023 and 2022, respectively, primarily related to the uncertainty of the utilization of certain deferred tax assets comprised of tax loss carryforwards in various jurisdictions.
+The increase in the valuation allowance during 2023 is primarily driven by acquired foreign deferred tax assets from the Merger that are not expected to be realized.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.